modernism

 Unlike other modernist writers, Valerian Pidmohylnyi’s life story is unsuitable for creating a biography or producing a spy movie.
 He did not write denunciations, nor did he participate in public discussions.
 Still, it doesn’t mean he was invisible in the Ukrainian literature landscape of the 1920s.
 Pidmohylnyi shares laconic and comprehensive information about himself during NKVD interrogations at the end of 1934.
 Where can one find his alternative true biography when all we have are the materials of interrogations and a few mentions in forewords by his contemporaries?
 Where can one find his real biography if almost all of his letters were destroyed?

 There is little to gather from his whole, very limited biography.
-He was born in 1901 in Katerynoslav Governorate (now Dnipro oblast in Ukraine, very close to the current frontline) to a modest family that still had the means to pay for French lessons of the future Honoré de Balzac, Guy de Maupassant, and Denis Diderot translator.
+He was born in 1901 in Katerynoslav Governorate (now Dnipro oblast in Ukraine, very close to the current frontline) to a modest family that still had the means to pay for French lessons from the future Honoré de Balzac, Guy de Maupassant, and translator Denis Diderot.
 Pidmohylnyi fully identifies himself with literature from his teenage years: first through adventure short stories, later through more serious texts.
 That’s why his first collection of stories published in Katerynoslav (now Dnipro) had an ambitious title, “Твори. Том 1” (“Works.
 Volume 1”).
 He was barely 19 years old.

 Works by Valerian Pidmohylnyi (Ukrainian edition, 1920)